Returning to France: the often-overlooked second leg

 Re-establishing French residency: the calendar

-The date of return that triggers the recovery of French residency is determined by the application of article 4 B CGI.
+The date of return that triggers the recovery of French residency is determined by the application of article 4 B of the CGI; for the year of arrival, only income arising from the date the domicile is established in France is brought into the French resident tax base (article 166 CGI).
 In practice:

 - If the foyer is re-established in France, residency runs from that date.